See Jesus’ teaching about His identity, what He said about Himself…

 The best way to learn about Jesus is to read His claims concerning His identity in the Gospels.
 The Gospels are the first four books in the New Testament and tell the “good news” (which is what the gospel means) of Jesus Christ.
 They were written in the first century A.D. and were based upon eyewitness accounts of Jesus’ life.

 Jesus was born about 4 or 5 B.C.
 (Our calendars are a little off.)
-The nation of Israel had been under foreign occupation almost continuously since the seventh century B.C., and the Jews fought to maintain national identity.
+The nation of Israel was under Roman government occupation and the Jews fought to maintain national identity.
 Every faithful Jew kindled the hope that one day Messiah would appear and provide salvation for the nation by overthrowing Roman rule.
-Messiah is a Hebrew word meaning “the anointed one,” and Christ is a title, not Jesus’ last name.
+Messiah is a Hebrew word meaning “the anointed one.”

 The bulk of the Gospel accounts is devoted to the three years that Jesus spent ministering around the Sea of Galilee in northern Israel.
 They tell us of the life and teachings of a unique person.
 Jesus, the Gospels explain, demonstrated his divine powers by healing the sick, blind and lame; by raising the dead; by walking on water and calming a storm at sea.
 Jesus’ teaching lacked the exacting legalism and piousness that characterized so much of contemporary Judaism.
 He became tremendously popular among the masses in Galilee.